jiasong18/Ant-Media-Server-Wiki/Stream-Security-Documentation.md

 ## 4. Hash-Based Token

 Firstly, settings should be enabled from the settings file of the application in `SERVER_FOLDER` / `webapp` / `{Application}` / `WEB-INF` / `red5-web.properties`

 <!-- > TODO: Please give settings file path of the application. -->

-    settings.hashControlPublishEnabled=false
+    settings.hashControlPublishEnabled=true
-    settings.hashControlPlayEnabled=false
+    settings.hashControlPlayEnabled=true
-    tokenHashSecret=
+    tokenHashSecret=PLEASE_WRITE_YOUR_SECRET_KEY

-Set true “settings.hashControlPublishEnabled” to enable secret based hash control for publishing operations, and “settings.hashControlPlayEnabled=” for playing operations.
+Set true `settings.hashControlPublishEnabled` to enable secret based hash control for publishing operations, and `settings.hashControlPlayEnabled` for playing operations.

 > Also, do not forget to define a secret key for generating a hash value.